 has served as a Senior Program Officer in the California Democracy program since 2009.
 At Irvine, Catherine developed the Future of California Elections project and several elements of Irvine’s redistricting grantmaking.
 She also oversees grants related to other governance reform issues and public media coverage of state governance and policy.
-Additionally, she manages many aspects of the James Irvine Foundation Leadership Awards.
-Before joining Irvine, Catherine worked with California law enforcement leaders to advocate for public investments in early education programs as Associate Director of the nonprofit Fight Crime: Invest in Kids.
+Additionally, she manages the James Irvine Foundation Leadership Awards program.
+Before joining Irvine, Catherine worked with law enforcement leaders to advocate for public investments in early education programs as Associate Director of the nonprofit Fight Crime: Invest in Kids.
 Previously, she served as a Senior Legislative Aide to Assemblywoman Carol Liu and a legislative aide and field representative to Assemblyman Jack Scott.
-Catherine has worked on numerous political campaigns including, most recently, Hillary Clinton’s presidential campaign.
+Catherine has worked on numerous political campaigns including, most recently, Hillary Clinton’s 2008 presidential campaign.
 Catherine has served on several nonprofit boards, including the California National Organization for Women and Help A Mother Out, an organization that provides free diapers to families in need.
-She was recently appointed by Assembly Speaker John Pérez to serve on the state’s Physician Assistant Board.
+She was recently appointed by Assembly Speaker John Pérez to serve on the state board that oversees physician assistants..
 Catherine completed her master’s degree in public policy at the University of California, Berkeley, and earned her bachelor’s degree in history at Scripps College.
 She also attended Pasadena City College where she trained hundreds of students in grassroots advocacy and organized dozens of state and federal student lobbying trips.
 Her research related to redistricting reform and women in California politics has appeared in the Los Angeles Times, the San Francisco Chronicle, Policy Matters and other publications.

 Read Catherine's blog posts.